The job of a marketer isn’t easy.

-It’s better to be honest in your description of what you’re linking to and have a lower click-through rate than to be deceptive to get more clicks.
+It’s better to be honest in describing what you’re linking to and have a lower click-through rate than to be deceptive to get more clicks.
 The short-term greed will lead to long-term declines in engagement and list size.

 Email marketing is the most effective type of marketing there is by a wide margin.
 It’s not going away anytime soon.

-When you’re attempting to apply these 8 steps to your future emails, remember that they are guidelines, not rules.
+When you’re attempting to apply these eight steps to your future emails, remember that they are guidelines, not rules.

-Always think about the underlying concepts we discussed in each section to see which parts apply to your emails and when they should be used.
+Consider the underlying concepts discussed in each section to see which parts apply to your emails and when they should be used.

 If you read this post carefully (maybe even re-read it a few times if you like it), you’ll have a deeper understanding of these principles.
 At first, they will help a bit.
 But over time, as you gain experience, there’s no reason you can’t achieve consistent 50+% open rates and record profits.

 What’s your biggest takeaway from this post on how to increase your email open rate?
-I’m genuinely curious and will reply to every comment below like I always do.
+We’re genuinely curious and will always reply to every comment below.